wangtong627/wangtong627/README.md

 🌱 I’m currently pursuing the Ph.D degree at the SouthEast University.

-🔭 My current research interests include Representation learning, GNNs, Deep clustering and Point cloud.
+🔭 My current research interests include Representation Learning, GNNs and Deep Clustering.

+I also focus on Image Segmentation and Lable Noise Representation.